MrC8/friendly-template/README.md

 	gulp
 	```

 5. Code your scss and gulp will minify and create two files that will be upload on server.
-Refresh and that's good :)
+Refresh your brother and that's good :)